Spring Travel Made Simple: A 12-Piece Capsule Wardrobe

 I always try to include a few pieces that can go from day to evening, and dress up to the level of “smart casual.”
 This is usually as dressed up as you’ll need to be, unless you have a wedding or other special occasion on the itinerary.

 Depending on how and what else you pack, these 12-piece travel capsules should fit in a carry-on.
 (Provided you are wearing the most bulky pair of shoes and outerwear on the plane.)
+I recommend using compression packing cubes like these to maximize space.
 If your priorities lean toward packing as lightly as possible, you may choose fewer or different pieces.
 However, if more variety is important, or if you have formal or other special occasions you can always add to these capsules.

 Need more ideas?